John D. Petersen

-John D. Petersen (born November 21, 1947) is an American chemist and educator who was president of the University of Tennessee system.
+John David Petersen (November 21, 1947 – September 11, 2025) was an American chemist, educator and academic administrator who was president of the University of Tennessee system.

 Early life and education

-A native of Los Angeles, California, John Petersen attended California State University, Los Angeles, where he received a B.S. degree in chemistry in 1970.
+Petersen was born in Los Angeles, California, on November 21, 1947.
+He attended California State University, Los Angeles, where he received a B.S. degree in chemistry in 1970.
 In 1975 he received a Ph.D. in inorganic chemistry from the University of California, Santa Barbara, where his dissertation was entitled Photochemical and Photophysical Studies of Rhodium(III) Ammine Complexes.

 Early career

 After completing his Ph.D., Petersen took a position as assistant professor of chemistry at Kansas State University.
 In 1980, he joined the faculty of Clemson University, where he was associate dean for research for the College of Sciences and head of the chemistry department.
-In 1986-87, he spent a year at Universitat Regensburg in Germany as Alexander von Humboldt research fellow and guest professor.
+In 1986-87, he spent a year at Universität Regensburg in Germany as Alexander von Humboldt research fellow and guest professor.
 In 1994, he went on to Wayne State University, where he was dean of the College of Science and professor of chemistry.
 During his career as a university researcher, from 1980 to 1995, he participated in the U.S. Department of Energy Solar Photochemistry Program.
-He is credited with over 70 publications and 200 presentations.
+He was credited with over 70 publications and 200 presentations.

 In 2000, he joined the University of Connecticut as provost and executive vice president for academic affairs.
 In 2004 he was appointed president of the University of Tennessee, and started in that role in July 2004.

 University of Tennessee system President

-At the University of Tennessee, Petersen is credited with increasing research activity, expanding the university's partnership with Oak Ridge National Laboratory, and receiving a record amount of state government appropriations for campus buildings.
+At the University of Tennessee, Petersen was credited with increasing research activity, expanding the university's partnership with Oak Ridge National Laboratory, and receiving a record amount of state government appropriations for campus buildings.
 During his presidency, the university received its largest research grant ever, $65 million for construction of what was called "the world’s fastest unclassified supercomputer."
 His presidency also saw the start of a $70 million statewide Biofuels Initiative.
 However, there was chronic tension with the university faculty and he was criticized for forcing the chancellor of the University's Knoxville campus to resign.
 In a 2008 survey of the faculty, 34% indicated "no confidence" in his ability to lead the university and an additional 37% expressed only "limited confidence."

-Peterson's total compensation at Tennessee was reported to be $456,027 as of 2008, including a salary of $420,971.
+Petersen's total compensation at Tennessee was reported to be $456,027 as of 2008, including a salary of $420,971.
 He ranked 80th in total compensation among the top leaders of U.S. public universities.